NIH-NCPI/ncpi-fhir-ig/input/pagecontent/StructureDefinition-study-group-intro.md

-Grouping subject participation within a research study is helpful to provide definitive lists of participants that fit a specific criteria such as "All Participants" or "Participants From a Particular Consent Group", etc.

 While there can be more than one StudyGroup per study, there **must** be one group representing the entire study enrollment.
 Patients can be members of more than one StudyGroup.